 Many traditional PMOs are optimized around Project Initiation and Governance, both of which need to change if they are to adequately support business agility.
-Often the PMO helps start projects.
-An Agile Value Management Office focuses instead on completion of projects and flow.
+Often, the PMO helps start projects.
+Organizations can enable Business Agility setting up an Agile Value Management Office, which focuses instead on completion of projects and flow.

 Governance in many organizations is built around the idea of large, infrequent changes.
 The expectation is that product deliveries, project releases, and business process changes will all happen infrequently and when they do, the changes will all be done at once.